Search our range of undergraduate, postgraduate and professional courses.

 The limit is six years if you’re studying for a master's degree, following completion of an undergraduate degree where the length of that degree course is four or five academic years.

-However, the 5-year limit does not apply if you are studying law and if you have completed a course at degree level in the UK and are progressing to:
+The five-year limit does not apply if you’ve completed a course at degree level in the UK and are progressing to:

 the Legal Practice Course; or